 - Maintains a safe, respectful and inclusive student-centered learning environment that is focused on equitable opportunities for learning and building a foundation for a fulfilling life in a democratic society and global economy;

 - Recognizes and uses diversity as an asset in the development and implementation of procedures and practices that motivate all students and improve student learning;

 - Promotes school and classroom practices that validate and value similarities and differences among students;

 - Provides recurring monitoring and feedback on the quality of the learning environment;

-- Initiates and supports continuous improvement processes focused on the students' opportunities for success and well-being.
+- Initiates and supports continuous improvement processes focused on the students' opportunities for success and well-being; and

 - Engages faculty in recognizing and understanding cultural and developmental issues related to student learning by identifying and addressing strategies to minimize and/or eliminate achievement gaps.

 Domain 3: Organizational Leadership

 Effective school leaders employ and monitor a decision-making process that is based on vision, mission and improvement priorities using

 facts and data.